 Seek Court Action If A Resolution Cannot Be Found

 For boundary line disputes that cannot be resolved amicably, court action may be necessary.
-Massachusetts law allows property owners to get a court declaration on the ownership of property, and a court order preventing a party from using a portion of property, if necessary.
+Massachusetts law allows property owners to get a court declaration on property ownership and a court order preventing a party from using a portion of the property, if necessary.

 If you find yourself in need of a court case for a boundary line dispute, contact a lawyer for assistance.
 Preparing and filing a lawsuit for boundary line disputes can be tricky, and having an experienced attorney on your side can make all the difference in getting the results you need.